swetasuman295/banking-system/README.md

 | **DEBIT** | 0% | €100 transaction = €100 total |
 | **CREDIT** | 1% | €100 transaction = €101 total (€1 fee) |

+This Is Implemented with strategy pattern :- every card type has its own payment strategy that caluclates fee differently.

 ##  Design Patterns